 Finally, make sure you leave adequate time for all of your year-end procedures.
 You may need to schedule a special payroll run for bonuses.
 Additionally, if your current payroll software doesn’t produce key reports your company typically requires at year-end, you may also need to account for additional time both to prepare and to proof the data.
 Don’t underestimate how much time this takes if you’re going to be using spreadsheets alone.

 As much as possible, you’ll also need to prepare for the unexpected.
 In addition to more tasks, year-end can also produce greater surprises.
 An office staff can suddenly be hit hard with a round of colds.
 Plus, as the holidays loom near, vacation schedules can provide serious obstacles to your normal workflow.
-This is where a good comes in handy.
-Even better, it could be worth looking into a construction payroll and tax-filing service to partner with in 2018.
+This is where a good contingency plan comes in handy.
+Even better, it could be worth looking into a construction payroll and tax-filing service to partner with in 2019.